-VID 370 Special Topics: Short Form Film Production (3)
+VID 372 Short Film Production (3)

 This course will focus on the pre-production, production, post-production and distribution processes of making independent films.
 Students will fulfill various roles as director, producer, cinematographer, editor, production assistants, and writers.
 They may assume one of those roles one semester and another role another semester.
 New films will be produced each semester.
 Course can be taken both fall and spring.
 Prerequisite: VID 202 or Permission.
-(Offered fall and spring of 2012-2013.)
+(Offered fall and spring)